Waste service bin options and entitlements

 - One visit to the Melton Recycling Facility and one At Home hard waste collection.

-Tenants who need to apply in advance can contact us with proof of residency and a letter authorising entitlements will be arranged.
+Tenants who need to apply in advance can contact us and will need to provide a utility bill as proof of residency and a letter authorising entitlements will be arranged.

 Frequently Asked Questions